determined-ai/determined/docs/setup-cluster/deploy-cluster/k8s/custom-pod-specs.rst

 All Determined tasks are launched as pods.
 Determined pods consists of an initContainer named ``determined-init-container`` and a container named ``determined-container`` which executes the workload.
-When users provide a pod spec, Determined inserts the ``determined-init-container`` and ``determined-container`` into the provided pod spec.
-As described below, users may also configure some of the fields for the ``determined-container``.
+When you provide a pod spec, Determined inserts the ``determined-init-container`` and ``determined-container`` into the provided pod spec.
+You may also configure some of the fields for the ``determined-container``, as described below.

 *****************************
  Ways to Configure Pod Specs